privacyguides/privacyguides.org/docs/basics/first-steps-after-being-hacked.md

 If your device is a phone, it very likely has Verified Boot and turning it off and on again will prevent malware from loading.

+In the event of ransomware, ==**never** pay the ransom.== There's no guarantee you'll get your data back and it only encourages criminal behavior.

 ## Check to Make Sure you Have Backups

 Hopefully you backed up your important data beforehand to an external location.
 If you didn't, you can try to make a [bootable Linux drive](https://ubuntu.com/tutorials/create-a-usb-stick-on-windows#1-overview) that you can boot into and see what files are still intact. ==You should use a known-good computer to make this drive, and keep your infected computer disconnected from everything except power while it's turned on. **DO NOT** connect to Wi-Fi.==